All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 Did you know?

-There are free downloadable apps to help remind you to when it’s time to take
+There are free downloadable apps to help remind you when it’s time to take

 your medicines.
 Please ask your clinic team for details.